 In accordance with the provisions of the 1940 Act, the Company classifies its investments by level of control.
 As defined in the 1940 Act, "Control Investments" are investments in those companies that the Company is deemed to "Control."
 "Affiliate Investments" are investments in those companies that are "Affiliated Companies" of the Company, as defined in the 1940 Act, other than Control Investments.
 "Non-Control/Non-Affiliate Investments" are those investments that are neither Control Investments nor Affiliate Investments.
-Generally, under the 1940 Act, the Company is deemed to control a company in which it has invested if the Company owns more than 25% of the voting securities of such company and/or has greater than 50% representation on its board or has the power to exercise control over management or policies of such portfolio company.
+"Non-Control/Non-Affiliate Investments" are those investments that are neither Control Investments nor Affiliate Investments.
+Gompany owns more than 25% of the voting securities of such company and/or has greater than 50% representation on its board or has the power to exercise control over management or policies of such portfolio company.
 The Company is deemed to be an affiliate of a company in which the Company has invested if it owns between 5% or more of the voting securities of such company.